EarthByte/pyBacktrack/docs/pybacktrack_overview.rst

 and ``sunrise_backstrip_decompat.txt`` is the output file.

 .. note:: It is necessary to specify the bundled ``primary`` and ``extended`` lithology definitions, with ``-l primary extended``, because the input drill site
           references lithologies in both lithology definition files.
-See :ref:`pygplates_bundled_lithology_definitions`.
+See :ref:`pybacktrack_bundled_lithology_definitions`.
 This is unlike the
           :ref:`backtracking example <pybacktrack_running_the_backtrack_script>` above that only references the ``primary`` lithologies, and hence does not need to specify lithology definitions because ``primary`` is the default (when ``-l`` is not specified).